 How long does it take to become a legal assistant?

-Legal assistants can earn a legal studies certificate in one year, though most employers prefer legal assistants to hold a two-year or four-year degree in legal studies.
+Legal assistants can earn a legal studies certificate in one year, though most employers prefer legal assistants to hold a two- or four-year degree in legal studies.

-A legal assistant is a trained legal professional who assists lawyers by performing tasks like maintaining files, conducting legal research, and organizing documents.
-Paralegals perform many similar tasks, including drafting legal documents, reviewing trial transcripts, and taking affidavits.
-Legal assistants and paralegals often need specialized legal training, and some paralegals pursue certification to demonstrate their skills.
+A legal assistant is a trained legal professional who assists lawyers by maintaining files, conducting legal research, and organizing documents.
+Paralegals perform many similar tasks, including drafting legal documents, reviewing trial transcripts, and taking affidavits, though they are usually more specialized.
+Legal assistants and paralegals often need specialized legal training, and some paralegal positions require it.

-The average legal assistant salary exceeds $50,000 a year, with much faster-than-average projected job growth through 2028.
+The median legal assistant salary exceeds $50,000 a year, with much faster-than-average projected job growth between 2018 and 2028.
 This page explores legal assistant careers, including common job duties, the difference between a legal assistant and a paralegal, and education requirements.

 Alternate job titles for legal assistants: